romietlicki/ticket-machine/README.md

 # ticket-machine
-ticket machine teste - Integer test
+Ticket machine teste - Integer test

 ## In order to run this app. we need to simply clone and build: